 Very Nice: Kazakhstan’s Air Astana Orders Up To 18 Boeing 787-9s

-Air Astana orders up to 18 Boeing 787-9 aircraft
+Air Astana has up to 18 Boeing 787-9 aircraft on order

 Air Astana is the national airline of Kazakhstan, and the airline has a fleet of nearly 35 planes.
 This includes Airbus A320 family aircraft, as well as Boeing 767s.
 It’s quite a cool fleet, as the airline flies modern A321neos and A321LRs, as well as the world’s youngest passenger 767s.

-For context, this latest order is in addition to Air Astana’s previous plans to acquire three Boeing 787-9s through lessors, as the first of those planes is expected to be delivered in 2026.
-That means in total, the airline is expected to have up to 18 Dreamliners.
-Air Astana intends to use these planes largely for service to Asia and Europe, as well as for expansion to North America.
+For context, this latest order is in addition to Air Astana’s previous plans to acquire three Boeing 787-9s through lessors, as those planes are expected to be delivered between late 2026 and 2028.
+That means in total, the airline has firm plans for up to eight Dreamliners, with options for up to 10 more.

 Here’s how Air Astana CEO Peter Foster describes this: